himanshu3jul/cloudmesh-manual/docs-source/source/accounts/google-ufo.md

 This page is a step-by-step guide on how to create an Google account and then service account through the Google webpage.

+## Step-by-Step Guide

-* ***Create Google Account*** * Use the following link provided by google to create a free google account.
+* ***Step 1 - Create Google Account***  Use the following link provided by google to create a free google account.
 This account will provide you $300 in credits to use google cloud. https://support.google.com/accounts/answer/27441?hl=en

+* ***Step 2 - Create Project***  Go to Google Cloud Console (https://console.cloud.google.com/) and create a new project.

+* ***Step3 - Create Service Account*** Select the newly created project and go to IAM & Admin -> Service Accounts -> Create service account to create a new service account.
+Select “Furnish a new private key” to create and download new private key you will use to authenticate.
+Opt for the new preferred JSON format, download the file and save it to a secure location.
+This file is referenced in the cloudmesh4.yaml in parameter "path_to_json_file"

 * `client_secret.json`
 * `google-drive-credentials.json`